ppurang/scaliak/README.md

 The following is missing:

-  - Convenience methods for creating clients
+  - Convenience methods for creating pbc or default http clients
   - ScaliakObject is not 1-1 with IRiakObject
-  - bucket operations (create, update)
   - Cannot specify fetch meta
   - Cannot specify store meta
   - Cannot specify delete meta